-- 152. We will treat your information as Confidential Information if: - (a) you clearly identify the information as confidential; and - (b) the information has the necessary quality of confidence (that is, it must be significant information which is private and not already in the public domain). - 153.
-Unless we obtain your consent, we will not disclose your Confidential Information other than to: - a) Commonwealth employees and contractors; and - b) the responsible Commonwealth Minister for the purposes of:

-- c) administering the Program and any related purposes, including program and policy evaluation and development; and - d) departmental research, analysis, and evaluation. - 154.
-The name of the CRC provided by Applicants may be used to publicly advise the titles of the CRC applications that have been received in a selection round and/or CRC applications that are progressing to Stage 2 of the assessment process. - 155.
+- 142. We will treat your information as Confidential Information if: - (a) you clearly identify the information as confidential; and - (b) the information has the necessary quality of confidence (that is, it must be significant information which is private and not already in the public domain). - 143.
+Unless we obtain your consent, we will not disclose your Confidential Information other than to: - a) Commonwealth employees and contractors; and - b) the responsible Commonwealth Minister - for the purposes of: - c) administering the Program and any related purposes, including program and policy evaluation and development; and - d) departmental research, analysis, and evaluation. - 144.
 The information provided in an application for CRC Program Funding: - (a) will be used by the Department to determine eligibility for CRC Program Funding, for the assessment of applications, and for the administration and further development of the Program.
-Any subsequent information provided to the Department, its Advisers or other service providers in the course of the Program may be used for similar purposes; - (b) may be disclosed between the Department, its advisers and other contractors and service providers (including Independent Experts) for the purposes described above; - (c) may be disclosed to other government departments and agencies; - (d) may be disclosed for audit purposes to contractors engaged by the Department and to other Australian Government agencies for audit, reporting and law enforcement purposes; - (e) may be disclosed by the Department for other purposes it if obtains the Applicant's consent; and - (f) may also be disclosed as permitted or required by law, or in response to questions posed by the Minister, Parliament or its committees (for example, if the Department is required to respond to a resolution of the Parliament, or an order of a court). - 156.
-In addition to anything in these Program Guidelines, from time to time the Department may be authorised or required by law to disclose information (including Personal Information and Confidential Information) to other persons, including but not limited to: - a) a Commonwealth Minister and Ministerial office: - b) a House or a Committee of the Parliament of Australia; - c) the Auditor-General under the Auditor-General Act 1997; - d) the Commonwealth Ombudsman under the Ombudsman Act 1976; and - e) the Privacy Commissioner under the Privacy Act 1988. - 157.
-Confidential Information may also be disclosed if the Commonwealth is otherwise required or permitted by law to do so, where the consent of the Applicant to the release of information is obtained prior to its disclosure, or where the information enters the public domain due to the actions of someone other than the Commonwealth. - 158.
-Applicants concerned about confidentiality should contact the Department's Privacy Contact Officer:
+Any subsequent information provided to the Department, its Advisers or other service providers in the course of the Program may be used for similar purposes; - (b) may be disclosed between the Department, its advisers and other contractors and service providers (including Independent Experts) for the purposes described above; - (c) may be disclosed to other government departments and agencies; - (d) may be disclosed for audit purposes to contractors engaged by the Department and to other Australian Government agencies for audit, reporting and law enforcement purposes; - (e) may be disclosed by the Department for other purposes it if obtains the Applicant's consent; and - (f) may also be disclosed as permitted or required by law, or in response to questions posed by the Minister, Parliament or its committees (for example, if the Department is required to respond to a resolution of the Parliament, or an order of a court). - 145.
+In addition to anything in these Program Guidelines, from time to time the Department may be authorised or required by law to disclose information (including Personal Information and Confidential Information) to other persons, including but not limited to: - a) a Commonwealth Minister and Ministerial office; - b) a House or a Committee of the Parliament of Australia; - c) the Auditor-General under the Auditor-General Act 1997; - d) the Commonwealth Ombudsman under the Ombudsman Act 1976; and - e) the Privacy Commissioner under the Privacy Act 1988. - 146.
+Confidential Information may also be disclosed if the Commonwealth is otherwise required or permitted by law to do so, where the consent of the Applicant to the release of information is obtained prior to its disclosure, or where the information enters the public domain due to the actions of someone other than the Commonwealth.

+147. Applicants concerned about confidentiality should contact the Department's Privacy Contact Officer: